 He recruits a reluctant Jake to travel back in time and do what Al didn’t have time to do—kill Oswald before he can kill Kennedy.

 Jake spends five years in the past to complete the mission, but his life changes in ways he’s unprepared for.
-He even contemplates staying in the past when his task is complete.

 King’s book is intriguing.
 How does one change, be it small or major like preventing the Kennedy assassination, change the world?
 Is our world one fragile house of cards where the slightest change can bring things crashing down?
 Even if we somehow had the power to change the past, should we?